DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_getscrollstate.md - returns the scroll position
 - api/gantt_getselectedid.md - returns the id of the selected task
 - api/gantt_getselectedtasks.md - returns an array of the currently selected tasks
-- api/gantt_getshortcuthandler.md - gets a key navigation shortcut
+- api/gantt_getshortcuthandler.md - gets a key navigation shortcut handler
 - api/gantt_getsiblings.md - returns siblings of the specified  task (including itself)
 - api/gantt_getslack.md - checks how much time (in the current duration unit) a task has before it starts to affect other tasks
 - api/gantt_getstate.md - gets the current state of the Gantt chart